Mara Jeffress, Ph.D.

 Invited participant (top 10%), Insight Healthcare, McKinsey & Co., Park City, Utah (2006).

-Joint Steering Committee for Public Policy Congressional Travel Award, (2004 and 2007).
+Joint Steering Committee for Public Policy Congressional Travel Award, (2004).

 Graduate School Fund for Excellence and Innovation Award, UW (2003).